biorobaw/FAIRIS/README.md

 ### 3. Activate Python Virtual Environment

-After creating the virtual environment, you need to activate it before using the FAIRIS-Lite packages.
+After creating the virtual environment, you need to activate it before using the FAIRIS packages.

 #### **Windows**: